faqs

 After

-Once your tattoo has been finished it will be cleaned and a layer of protection will be applied.
-Your artist will advise you and the best course of action for looking after your tattoo as the next few days are crucial
+Once your tattoo is complete, it will be cleaned and a protective layer will be applied.
+Your artist will guide you on the best aftercare steps to follow, as the first few days are crucial for proper healing and long-lasting results.